The right foods for sensitive skin

 • Gluten

-On the contrary, many foods will have real virtues and will be able to accompany you on a daily basis to gradually reduce the sensitivity of your skin (and therefore feel better).
+On the contrary, many foods will have real virtues and can help you on a daily basis to gradually reduce the sensitivity of your skin (and therefore feel better).

 • Wheat germ oil and wheat germ flakes: